leandev-studio/cbap-oss/SPEC.md

 - `status` (OPEN/IN_PROGRESS/DONE/CANCELLED)
 - `dueAt`, `createdAt`, `createdBy`
 - `workflowState` (optional snapshot)
+- `ownerOrgUnitId` (OrgUnit that owns the parent record), `assigneeOrgUnitId` (OrgUnit of assignee)

 Rules:
 - Task visibility MUST respect authorization to the parent record
 - Tasks MUST be auditable (create/update/complete)
+- When a Task is completed with a decision by a non-owning OrgUnit, the decision MUST be replicated to the owning OrgUnit as a TASK_DECISION event

 ---